ijiolao/Cybersecurity-portfolio/incident-response-memo.md

 *(Agreed Internally – April 22, 1:00 PM)*

 1. **ICO Notification:** Legal/Compliance to draft and submit notification to the ICO.
-2. **Contract Review:** Legal to review contract with DataProcess Inc. for liability/security terms.
+2. **Contract Review:** Legal to review contract with KaidoData Inc. for liability/security terms.
 3. **Vendor Communication:** Maintain daily contact with POC (Jane Doe); request preliminary forensic results on MyCompany data.
 4. **Operational Impact Assessment:** IT and business units to quantify disruption and propose alternatives.
 5. **Internal Security Checks:** Security team to validate no compromise at integration points.